 Is tax planning getting too taxing for you?
 Hack your way out with insightful reads here.

 Rebate-related information if taxable income is below Rs 5 lakh

 A few points that matter to taxpayers whose income is below 5 lakh:

 - You must be an individual taxpayer and a resident of India for income tax purposes.
 On the contrary, the slab of income up to Rs 2.5 lakh onwards is applicable to HUFs and NRIs as well.

-- Your taxable income must not exceed Rs 5 lakh even by Rs 1, otherwise, under Section 87A, you lose the chance to claim the rebate.
+- While there is no tax upto 5 lakh, your taxable income must not exceed Rs 5 lakh even by Rs 1, otherwise, under Section 87A, you lose the chance to claim the rebate.